ludus-leonis/FreeBeeGee/docs/roadmap.md

 * [ ] refactor: always use numeric layer number in 'l' (no string translation)
 * [ ] refactor: frontend-state: test all State.xyz, all API endpoints
 * [ ] switch to PHP 8.3 for docker release
-* [ ] different blue menu for measure and non-measure mode
 * [ ] invert svg/decal on white
 * [ ] refactor: system asset flag instead of '_'
 * [ ] snapshot download for demo mode